 A CLM allows you to redline and negotiate all in one secure space.
 You’ll never track a critical detail through email again.
 You can look up details, and have version control security.

 Contract management software allows all parties visibility into the negotiation and redline process, meaning your sales teams and stakeholders will be able to navigate deals better.

-In the short term, electronic signature software is a stop gap for getting agreements signed.
-But if you idle there long enough, eventually you’ll sputter into process headaches.
-A CLM allows you to not only sign but create, track, and even make reports to manage your agreements more easily.
+In the short term, e-signature software is a stop-gap for getting agreements signed.
+But if you idle there long enough, eventually, you’ll sputter into process headaches.
+A CLM tool allows you to not only sign but create, track, and even make reports to manage your agreements more easily.
 Simplify your process.
 Make it easier, more effective, and more secure with end-to-end contract management.